-When we find photos of the property or its occupants, we’ll provide a thumbnail “contact sheet” of photos we find.
-Digital files or full-size prints would be available under our existing photo file policies.
+Digital files or full-size prints of photos from our collection would be available under our existing photo file policies.

 Once we’ve done the research, we’ll summarize our findings in a printed, bound report you’ll be able to share with others, provide to the next owners of the property, or keep on hand for reference.
-In addition, we’ll provide links to key electronic records and sources, so if you want to continue your Property History Quest on your own, you’ll have some fundamental information to get your started.
+In addition, we’ll provide links to key electronic records and sources, so if you want to continue your Property History Quest on your own, you’ll have the information we already found as a start.

 As with any quest, one step leads to another, and sometimes we’ll uncover information that you want to explore further.
 You can take our research and follow up on your own, or you can engage our research team to find out more, for an additional fee we’ll establish, based on the complexity of your questions.